UsabilityEngineering/ux-portfolio-bardakanian/j01/README.md

 https://github.com/UsabilityEngineering/ux-portfolio-bardakanian/assets/98926315/f9087ea7-e411-42ec-a586-603f8c61f40c

 I add a title and a photo to the playlist.
 Then, I go back to spotify 80s playlist, and select the songs I want.
 I go to the three dots shown near the time stamp, I click on it.
 It shows multiple options which I click on "add to playlist" which the one I to add to is 80s Dance.
-I can remove the songs by clicking the three dots.
+I can remove the songs from the playlist by clicking the three dots.

 https://github.com/UsabilityEngineering/ux-portfolio-bardakanian/assets/98926315/6573f0fd-8e26-4976-8375-a254a43b4f3f